anHALytics/anHALytics-documentation/Install.md

 After the compilation you'll find the jar produced for each module under ``MODULE/target``.

-You need to customize the configuration:
+You need first to customize the configuration:

     ./anhalytics.sh --configure

+This script will propose you the default configuration property values or to enter custom values, and it will finally create the configuration file ```anHALytics-core/config/anhalytics.properties```.

-Then to import the relational database schema use:
+Then for creating the relational database tables for the MySQL databases, use:

     ./anhalytics.sh --prepare